 Do you have a chronic lateness problem?
+Do you have a problem being punctual?
 Be honest with yourself.
 We won’t call you out, but you know who you are.
 If you don’t, then here is a clue: You miss deadlines and appointments at least 30% of the time (leaving behind lost opportunities and a damaged reputation).
 Need more clues?
 Here are a few others:

 Every encounter begins with an embarrassing apology and/or an elaborate explanation.
 You often exaggerate — sometimes you even lie.